Unpainted01mind/Competitive-Programming-with-C-/C++ Fundamentals/Variables.md

 #### ❄ Syntax:-

-*type name=value*
+*type name=value;*

-*here type is the datatype of the variable, name is the identifier used to denote it a name/identity , name variable stores the given value*
+*here type is the datatype of the variable, name is the identifier used to denote it a name/identity , name variable stores the given value.*

 #### ❄ Examples :-